A Note on the Woods

 [drying and aging boxwood]

-Casey Burns flutes are offered in African Blackwood, Boxwood, and Mopane.
+My flutes are offered in African Blackwood, Boxwood, and Mopane.
 The choice of wood is a personal one, influenced by the inherent characteristics of a particular wood.
 The same flute model will sound different in different woods, just as each wood will sound qualitatively different when employed for different flute models.
-Please read these descriptions and feel free to consult with Casey to determine your combination of wood and flute model.
+Please read these descriptions and feel free to consult with me to determine your combination of wood and flute model.

 [fiddleback or curly boxwood]

 Boxwood, commonly associated with topiary, takes several decades and sometimes centuries to grow to any significant size.
-Thus the prevailing practice for some makers, including Casey Burns, is to utilize as much of this precious resource as possible, treating minor flaws such as small checks, pores and knots as features.
-Recently, Casey came upon a source of european boxwood with outstanding tonal qualities.
-Though this batch will not last, we hope to replace it soon with more of the same quality.
+Thus the prevailing practice for some makers, including myself, is to utilize as much of this precious resource as possible, treating minor flaws such as blue stain, small checks, pores and knots as features.
+Most of the boxwood I use is from Turkey.
+I prefer to use the wood in its natural state, instead of acid staining or dyeing the wood to darken it.

-[Photo of curly boxwood flutes with boxwood half log] Very rarely, some of the boxwood has a fiddleback or "curly" figure to it, enhancing the visual beauty of the instrument.
-A small quantity of curly boxwood is available for flutes at an extra charge of $300, subject to availability.
-Clicking on the small photo to the right will open a new browser window with larger detail photos.
+Very rarely, some of the boxwood has a little bit of fiddleback or "curly" figure to it, enhancing the visual beauty of the instrument.
+Curly boxwood is subject to availability.

 [African Blackwood or Grenadilla]